Hamas fires rockets, Israel bombs Gaza despite talk of truce

-GAZA/JERUSALEM (Reuters) - Gaza militants fired rockets into Israel and the Israeli army responded with air strikes on Wednesday despite talk from both sides of progress toward a possible truce to avert a fourth war in a decade.
+GAZA/JERUSALEM (Reuters) - Gaza militants fired rockets into Israel and the Israeli military responded with air strikes on Wednesday despite talk from both sides of progress toward a possible truce to avert a fourth war in a decade.

 A senior member of Hamas, the Palestinian Islamist group that controls Gaza, said talks mediated by the United Nations and Egypt on a deal to tamp down tensions were in “advanced stages”.
 The remarks were echoed by a top Israeli lawmaker, suggesting a possible breakthrough after four months of confrontations and clashes that stirred mutual threats of war.

 The Israeli army said Wednesday’s violence began with militants firing guns at an Israeli engineering vehicle, and Israeli troops responding with tank fire.
-Later, Palestinians fired at least 36 rockets across the border, and Israeli aircraft struck a dozen militant targets.
+Later, Palestinians fired about 70 rockets across the border, and Israeli aircraft struck at least a dozen militant targets.

-Israel said one Israeli was hurt by the rockets.
-Palestinian health officials said five civilians were wounded although the targets hit by the air strikes had been evacuated.
+One Israeli was hurt by the rockets, rescue services said.
+One Hamas militant was killed and two others were wounded in the Israeli air strike, Palestinian officials said.
+Five civilians were also injured.

+“I am deeply alarmed by the recent escalation of violence between Gaza and Israel, and particularly by today’s multiple rockets fired toward communities in southern Israel,” said U.N.
+Middle East envoy Nickolay Mladenov.

 Gaza has been controlled by Hamas for more than a decade, during which time it has fought three wars against Israel, most recently in 2014.
 Along with Egypt, Israel maintains a blockade that has brought the territory’s economy to a state of collapse.